Marketing can be tricky, even once you've worked out your key target audience you need to consider the diversity within that group.

-There's a lot of overlap and debate about exact dates - but the guide above is a fairly accurate representation.
+There's a lot of overlap and debate about exact dates - but the guide above is a fairly accurate and standard representation.
 It's worth noting that this chart is applicable to Western nations, Asia and other cultures may have their own demographics and definitions.

 What each of these demographics responds to is roundly correlated to the society in which they grew up.

 The Baby Boomers lived through the sixties and seventies and are now financially stable, possibly retired adults.
 Generation X saw the beginning of the technological revolution at a younger age than the Baby Boomers but it wasn't as ingrained in them as it was with The Millennials - the group born on the tail end, just about remembering VHS but still on the cusp of every new emerging technology there is.
 And then there's Generation Z, the teenagers.
 A group whose entire lives have been coloured by technology.